-National authorisation grants companies permission to sell a biocidal product in the EU country from which the authorisation is sought.
-The application and related material is submitted via the R4BP 3 application.
+National authorisation grants companies permission to sell a biocidal product in that EU country from which the authorisation is sought.
+The application and related annex material is submitted via the R4BP 3 application.

-If the authorisation is sought in Finland, Tukes reviews the product in accordance with the Biocidal Products Regulation within about 1,5 years from approval of the application.
+If the authorisation is sought in Finland, Tukes reviews the product in accordance with the Biocidal Products Regulation.
 Tukes grants authorisations only for Finland.

 If the active substance is a candidate for substitution, Tukes completes a comparative assessment and checks the availability of another authorised biocidal product or a non-chemical method that presents a significantly lower overall risk to human and animal health and the environment.

 Tukes will ban or place use restrictions on a product for which national authorisation is sought if there is another sufficiently effective and already authorised product that does not cause other significant economic or practical disadvantages and that does not promote resistance in the organism in question.